 Audience members are commonly called to the stage at cultural performances, especially when the humor quotient can be multiplied as infinitely as pictured above.

 Playing an Ill-Fated Romantic at Two Lovers Point

 Two Lovers Point is not only the site of Guam’s most famous legend but also one of the best places to really see the beauty of Guam.
 Guam’s Romeo and Juliet story is every bit as tragic as the original.
 According to the legend, the daughter of a wealthy high-ranking family falls deeply in love with a lowly Chamorro warrior.
 To avoid her arranged marriage and a pursuing army, the maiden and her lover throw themselves over the cliffs of Tumon Bay.

 Cetti Bay and the chain of a thousand foothills are part of Guam’s Territorial Seashore Park.
 The area is generally considered a geological delight with the rock formation providing clues to the volcanic origins of southern Guam.
 The twin hills below the Cetti Bay Overlook and to the north, called Attelong Acho, or Black Rock, are examples of pillow lava formed underwater during ancient volcanic eruptions.
 To the south in the distance Cocos Island can bee seen just off Merizo village.

 Holding a Coconut Crab at Chamorro Village

 You may be hesitant to pet the largest land-living arthropod in the world, but go ahead, the coconut crab doesn’t bite.
 Coconut crabs can weigh up to 9 lbs. with a leg span of more than 3 feet.
 Locals are adept at handling the crabs and sometimes keep them as pets.
-Stop by the Chamorro Village Night Market on Wednesday and Friday for a photo opp of you or someone brave petting the crab.
+Stop by the Chamorro Village Night Market on Wednesdays for a photo opp of you or someone brave petting the crab.